- South Africa’s Golden City

 In many ways, Joburg reminded us of Los Angeles.

 The city sprawls from neighborhood to neighborhood.
-The weather is mild year round.
+The weather is mild on a year-round basis.

 And, if you have money to spend, there are plenty of stores for you to shop for designer clothes and signature art pieces.
 Not all of the shopping is expensive though, as we found while shopping at Arts on Main in Maboneng where vendors sell colorful handicrafts for affordable prices.